manoharkaranth/Data_Engineering/README.md

 <br/><br/>
 ### Final thoughts:
 _IBM Data Science Professional Certificate_ from Coursera entails 9 courses.
 I chose the last one which is _Applied Data Science Capstone_.
 If you have already worked on multiple projects and well-explosed to data science, feel free to skip first 8 courses and jump straight into the capstone.
 The course materials are concise yet comprehensive enough.
 Peer evaluation helped me in exploring the good practices adopted by other learners.<br/>
 Like everything else on earth, success of a business is broadly attributed to two factors - rational factor and luck factor.
 Luck factor in business is often associated with geography of it; for instance, Singapore's success in entrepot trading.
 Personally, this is the first time that I am involved in a project where location data are majorly and fully used.
 These learnings have opened the doors for incorporating that 'luck factor' into the equation.
-I reckon this course has empowered me to provide a more comprehensive and all encompassing solution going forward.
+I reckon this course has empowered me to provide more comprehensive and all encompassing solutions going forward.